 Delivery

-Once everything is developed and finalized, the video is delivered to the client in high resolution, ready for distribution.
+Once everything is developed and finalized, the video is delivered to you in high resolution and ready for distribution.

 This general overview of all the steps of the production process can give you a general sense of how long it takes to shoot a corporate video, but the timeline may vary widely depending on a few key factors.